 Then we walked into a large space, maybe a ballroom of some kind.
 From the outside, this house had looked too small to have a room that large in it.
 But all proportion was now skewed.

-She didn’t answer, so I placed the package on the ground with shaking hands.
+I placed the package on the ground with shaking hands.

-“Now, walk thirteen steps forward.”
+“Walk thirteen steps forward.”

-Then again, should I really be this afraid?
+Wait a second, should I really be this afraid?
 She didn’t seem to have a knife or a gun, or poison gas.
 It was just a weird old lady.

 I decided to call her bluff.